raullaasner/fortran-tags/README.md

 * If the result variable of a function is defined using both the `result` keyword and a dummy variable, only the first one counts as a definition.
 It is assumed that the return type is declared on the same line as function declaration.

 * If a procedure is overloaded using multiple interface blocks which are scattered over different modules, one of which is the current module, then only the definition in the current module is reached.
-In such a situation, one can invoke `fortran-goto-next` which always performs a global search.
+In such a situation, one can invoke `fortran-goto-next`, which always performs a global search.
 If no match was found in the current module, then `fortran-find-tag` always finds all of them.

-* It is not recommended to end subprograms with a bare `end` keyword (not followed by, .e.g., `subroutine`).
+* It is recommended not to end subprograms with a bare `end` (not followed by, .e.g., `subroutine`).
 It will often work but we can't guarantee all cases.

 * Syntax such as `real*8` is not recognized.
-Some old source files may thus appear as devoid of declarations.
+Some old source files may thus appear to be devoid of declarations.

 * Fortran-tags is unable to correctly handle the `#include` and `include` directives.
 The generated tags file might not have the correct contents.